MoSol-git/ArticlesTopAuthors/README.md

 # ArticlesTopAuthors

-Set a directory with your pdf files of scientific papers, and it will capture the doi, and author names of the references in those files.
+If you have a large collection of scientific papers about a new topic, you can use this program to find out who are the main authors of that field.
+Just give the address to that folder and it will return the top 100 authors with most contribution in that field.

-It can be used to determine who are the main contributers to a specific topic, and then you can read more of those authors.
+- Set a directory with your pdf files with scientific papers, and it will capture the doi, and author names of the references in those files.
+You can keep the doi list the obtain more details about each paper by web scrapping.

-The more specific the pdf files are about a topic, the more meaningfull results can be obtained.
+- The more specific the pdf files are about a topic, the more meaningfull results can be obtained.